Place the chicken, wine, lemon peel

 and reserve about 5 cups of the poaching liquid.

-Trim the leeks and halve lengthwise, then cut into 1-inch half-moons, wash in the sink or large bowl filled with cold water.
+and halve lengthwise, then cut into 1-inch half-moons, wash in the sink or large bowl filled with cold water.
 Dry the leeks on a clean kitchen towel and reserve.

 Heat about 2 tablespoons extra-virgin olive oil, 2 turns of the pan, over medium-high heat.
 Add the bacon and cook until crisp